ProfRandom/WCB-Canon/Canon Files/Orbits 2 - Climate and Time.md

 ## More About Scale Height

-As related above, atmospheric scale height (H)
+As related above, the atmospheric scale height (H)
 	- Governs pressure drop with altitude
 	- Affects breathing, mountain height, and high-altitude flight